c-trl/renewable-fuels-in-mixed-energy-portfolios/README.md

-# Renewable Energy, Deregulation, and Residential Electricity Prices
+# WIP: Renewable Energy, Deregulation, and Residential Electricity Prices

 <p>The first regression analysis I ever carried out was for a Seminar in Applied Economics at Rutgers.
 I was (and still am) intrigued by the energy industry - from the international economics to implications on auxiliary industries and markets - I love eating up anything energy-related</p>